Skip to content

 The forensic examination of Korean Hangul is in some respects closer to Latin examination than to Chinese examination: Hangul is an alphabet arranged in syllable blocks, with a small set of consonant and vowel letters that combine into blocks.
 Individual variation is found in the spatial arrangement of components within blocks, the pen lifts between consonant and vowel elements, and the characteristic stroke terminals of individual consonants.

-Cross-script disguise occurs when a writer attempts to imitate a different script system, typically to mislead investigators about the writer's linguistic or cultural background.
-A Latin-script writer producing text in a script that visually resembles Arabic, Hebrew, or Devanagari will produce characteristic errors that expose the disguise.
+Cross-script disguise occurs when a writer produces text in a script system in which they are not fluent, typically to mislead investigators about linguistic or cultural background.
+A Latin-script writer producing text in a script that visually resembles Arabic, Hebrew, or Devanagari will produce characteristic errors that expose the attempt.

 The most consistent diagnostic of cross-script disguise is wrong stroke order.
 In Arabic, the letters are formed from right to left; a Latin-script writer imitating Arabic will frequently produce strokes in left-to-right or top-to-bottom order (their habitual Latin-script construction direction), creating directionality discontinuities that are visible under oblique light or in high-resolution digital imaging.
 In Devanagari, the shirorekha is typically written after the body of the consonant in standard pedagogy; a forger unfamiliar with Devanagari will frequently draw the headline first (as it is visually prominent at the top), producing a construction sequence incompatible with any trained Devanagari writer.